Gayatri-Rout/Forecast-Champagne-Sales-Perrin-Freres/README.md

 ## Steps Performed

-### Data Preparation
+### Data Preparation and EDA
 - Loaded the dataset using Pandas.
 - Renamed columns for clarity.
 - Converted the 'Month' column to datetime format and set it as the index.
-- Removed the last two rows for consistency.
+- Removed the last two rows(Had missing values) for consistency.

-### Exploratory Data Analysis
-- Checked for missing values and data types.
-- Visualized the sales data over time using a line plot.

 ### Stationarity Check
 - Conducted the Augmented Dickey-Fuller (ADF) test to test for stationarity.